 There’s a lot to love about this solar charger.
 There’s two USB ports for double the charging power.
 The foldable design makes it easy to bring on daytime adventures.
 It’s speedy and reliably gives a full charge or two on sunny days.

 Of course, if your camping trip is all rain and clouds, you’ll struggle with this guy.
 Mother Nature can be fickle.
 But that’s the charm of camping, right?

 I know that it seems bananas to spend nearly $150 on a headlamp.
 And you’re not wrong.
 In all honesty, I got my unreasonably expensive, rechargeable headlamp from a gear promotion with a previous job.
-But, if it ever broke (which it hasn’t in 8 years of ownership), I would gladly pay the money to repurchase this bad boy.
+But, if it ever broke (which it hasn’t in 8 years of ownership), I would gladly pay the price to repurchase this bad boy.

 Why?
-Because it is extremely bright, the charge lasts forever, and it easily recharges anytime there’s a USB port handy.
+Because it is extremely bright, the battery lasts forever, and it easily recharges anytime there’s a USB port handy.
 (Hint: the foldable solar charger we talked about makes a great partner to this headlamp.)

 I’ve had the twenty dollar headlamps and it’s true, they hold the power of illumination.
 But when compared to this headlamp?
 It’s like putting the flame from a lighter against a police spotlight.

 It’s intense.
 Maybe overkill.
 But it’s one of my most treasured pieces of camping gear, and an absolute must-have.

 (Also, you don’t have to pay top dollar.
 There’s plenty of super affordable versions—like this one.
 It’s the complete package with a bright LED light, waterproof design, USB charger and a $25 price tag.)